N. Korea may fire big missile to put spy satellite in space

 North Korea's neighbors detected two ballistic launches last week.
 North Korea later said it was testing cameras and other systems to be installed on a spy satellite but didn't disclose what missiles or rockets it used.

-After analyzing the launches, the U.S. and South Korean militaries said they concluded they involved an ICBM system under development that North Korea first unveiled during a military parade in October 2020.
+After analyzing the launches, the U.S. and South Korean militaries concluded they involved an ICBM system under development that North Korea first unveiled during a military parade in October 2020.

 “The purpose of these tests, which did not demonstrate ICBM range, was likely to evaluate this new system before conducting a test at full range in the future, potentially disguised as a space launch,” Pentagon press secretary John Kirby said in a statement Thursday.

-South Korea’s Defense Ministry released a similar assessment and said North Korea must immediately stop any act that raises tensions and regional security concerns.
+South Korea released a similar assessment and said North Korea must immediately stop any act that raises tensions and regional security concerns.

-That ICBM cited in the U.S. and the South Korean statements is the Hwasong-17, North Korea’s biggest missile, which could potentially fly up to 15,000 kilometers (9,320 miles), far enough to strike anywhere in the U.S. and beyond.
+The ICBM in focus is the Hwasong-17, North Korea’s biggest missile, which could potentially fly up to 15,000 kilometers (9,320 miles), far enough to strike anywhere in the U.S. and beyond.
 The 25-meter (82-foot) missile, which was shown again at a defense exhibition in North Korea's capital, Pyongyang, last year, has yet to be test-launched.

 North Korea has already demonstrated the potential to reach the U.S. mainland with flight tests of other ICBMs, the Hwasong-14 and Hwasong-15, in 2017.
 Some analysts say developing a larger missile could mean the country is trying to arm its long-range weapons with multiple warheads to overcome missile defense systems.